kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/initiation.md

 **__Initiation__**

-You will see a few more channels now.  <#752095507618463765> is now available if you have any questions regarding the rules or the server.
-Keep in mind that slowmode is activated so you can only send a message every 5 seconds, longer if the server is being raided.
+You will see a few more channels now.  <#760644474127908925> is now available if you have any questions regarding the rules or the server.
+Keep in mind that slow-mode is activated so you can only send a message every few seconds, longer if the server is being raided.

 Before you gain access to the rest of the server, you must create an introduction and fill out your <#752159904722190387>.
 This helps everyone get to know you a bit.
 For your introduction, please use this format: